rwxrob/cmdbox/README.md

 addressing other design concerns anyone reviewing this package might have before choosing to use it.

+* Aliases for Commands can be used for alternative languages as well providing multi-lingual speakable command line interface possibilities.

+* Centralized messages in a `map[string]string` allows them to be swapped for those of other languages and the `map` means that additional messages can be added to it by composite authors.

 * Dashes are dumb.
 The world has suffered enough from dubious design decisions made decades ago in the `getops` world when string sizes were limited and usernames no more than eight characters.
 Beginning